Frankfurt

 Skyscrapers

-With ten buildings over 150m high in the city centre, Frankfurt (jokingly nicknamed Mainhattan, after the Main river) has a unique skyline for European terms.
-Wartime destruction and the need for office space during Germany’s economic boom in the 1960s and 70s led the Frankfurters to look up for space solutions.
+With 39 buildings over 100m high, 18 buildings over 150m high, and 18 of the top 20 tallest skyscrapers in Germany, Frankfurt has a unique skyline for European terms.
+Its nickname Mainhattan links its New York looks with the Main river.
+Wartime destruction and the need for bank office space during Germany’s economic boom in the 1960s and 70s led the Frankfurters to look up for office space solutions.

-Although the highest structure in town is the 331m Europaturm television tower in the northern outskirts, the highest skyscraper is the triangular Commerzbank Zentrale at 259m (300.10m if you count the mast and the little blinking light at the top).
-It’s also the highest in Europe, though a planned building in London is set to beat it soon.
-Size does matter when boys play with building blocks – the Commerzbank is a full two metres higher than the previous highest building in Frankfurt and Europe, the MesseTurm (Trade Fair tower, 257m).
-Third in line is the Westend Straße tower near the station (208m).
-The crown at the top of the building needs heating in winter to prevent icicles from forming.
+Although the highest structure in town is the 331m Europaturm television tower in the northern outskirts, the highest skyscraper is Norman Foster’s triangular Commerzbank Zentrale at 259m (300.10m if you count the mast and the little blinking light at the top).
+It’s still only the 21st highest building in Europe, but a full two metres higher than the previous highest building in Frankfurt, the MesseTurm (Trade Fair tower, 257m).
+Third in line is the Westend Straße 1 tower near the station (208m), recognizable by the crown around the top of the building, which needs to be heated in winter to prevent killer icicles from forming.

 Frankfurt’s Skyscraper Top 20

-Rank - Name - Hight - Year built
+Rank - Name - Height - Year finished

 1 Commerzbank Zentrale, 259m, 1997